dragonmark/inputs/README.md

 Hence, the example schema will produce a form with these input fields :

-* A mandatory input of type text for :person/first-name ;
+* A mandatory input of type text for :person-first-name ;
-* A mandatory input of type text for :person/name ;
+* A mandatory input of type text for :person-name ;
-* An optional date input for the :person/birthdate ;
+* An optional date input for the :person-birthdate ;
-* An optional input that allows only Integer for :person/size ;
+* An optional input that allows only Integer for :person-size ;
-* An optional select that that present the choices "M" and "Ms" ;
+* An optional select that that present the choices "M" and "F" ;
 * A validation button that trigger the callback.

 #### Fields validation